macCesar/purgeTSS/README.md

 ```bash
 > purgetss build-custom
 ```
-Generates a new `custom.tss` based on the options defined in `config/purgetss.js`.
+Generates a new `custom.tss` based on the options defined in `purgetss/config.js`.

-The file is stored inside the `config` folder.
+The file is stored inside the `purgetss` folder.

 ### To learn more see **[Configuring and customizing your styles](/configuring-guide.md)**